Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 For each entity the generator creates some templates to be included in the [edit templates](#edit-action) of related entities (for example a display list and another one for edit).
 Depending on which edit type is defined for a relationship the corresponding edit template (choose or edit) is included or not.

 * `NONE` means that there is no possibility to take influence on the association.
-* `CHOOSE` means that it is possible to select a related entity with the help of auto completion.
+* `CHOOSE` means that it is possible to select a related entity (using dropdowns, radio buttons, checkboxes or auto completion).
-* `EDIT` means the same as `CHOOSE` plus that it is also possible to created and edit related entities during editing the main entity.
+* `EDIT` means the same as `CHOOSE` plus that it is also possible to create and edit related entities during editing the main entity.

+#### Relation edit mode

+Represents different edit modes for each side of [join relationships](#join-relationship).

+Can be one of the following options:

+* `NONE` - Editing the other side does nothing regarding elements from this side.
+* `CHOOSE` - Editing the other side includes choosing elements from this side.
+* `INLINE` - Editing the other side includes choosing, creating and editing elements from this side.
+* `EMBEDDED` - Editing the other side allows embedded creation and editing of an element from this side.

+For each entity the generator creates some templates to be included in the [edit templates](#edit-action) of related entities (for example a display list and another one for edit).
+Depending on which edit mode is defined for a relationship the corresponding edit template (choose or edit) is included or not.

+* `NONE` means that there is no possibility to take influence on the association.
+* `CHOOSE` means that it is possible to select a related entity (using dropdowns, radio buttons, checkboxes or auto completion).
+* `INLINE` means the same as `CHOOSE` plus that it is also possible to create and edit related entities during editing the main entity.
+* `EMBEDDED` means that the edit form for the related entity will be incorporated into the edit form of the main entity.

 Example for inline editing:

 ![Inline editing](images/example_inline_editing.png "Inline editing")

+Embedded editing is limited to single-valued relationship sides at the moment.
+So you can for example embed editing a category into editing an article, but not multiple categories.

 #### Inheritance relationship